DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 Re: (Score:2)

+Maybe the maintainers / copyright holders of those projects will think this is a good time to check the code on the DJI drone for license violations.
+B-)

-Sadly, here's how they make it stick (Score:2)
+Sadly, here's how they make it stick (Score:5, Insightful)

 Here's how this works for them in the end: